 Time of supply is a relevant measure under the GST law for every transaction entered into by the supplier of goods and services.
-It means the point in time when goods have been deemed to be supplied or services have been deemed to be provided for determining when the taxpayer is liable to pay taxes.
-While this article dwells upon the time of supply for goods, there is a separate article for time of supply for services
+This means the point in time when goods have been deemed to be supplied or services have been deemed to be provided to determine when the taxpayer is liable to pay taxes.
+While this article explains all about the time of supply for goods under GST, there is a separate article for time of supply for services.

 The time of supply of goods shall be the earlier of the following dates: